microsoft/VSExtensibility/docs/known_issues.md

 We've found a bug that prevents fully out-of-process VisualStudio.Extensibility extensions from installing on ARM64 systems.
 In the meantime, you could structure your extension as an [in-proc/VSSDK-compatible extension](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/in-proc-extensions) if you need ARM64 compatability.

-We will share updates on a fix once we have one available.
+**A fix for this issue will soon be available in an upcoming Visual Studio release.**

-*Last updated on 29-May-2024*
+*Last updated on 09-September-2024*

 ## Hot-loading issue when language packs are installed